Fleischmaki/Minotaur/config.md

 Experiments essentially consists of multiple test configuratinos run in sequence.
 How many tests can be specified via the following parameter:
 - `repeats`: This specifies the number of tests to run.
 - `avg` Optinally every test can be run multiple times to collect the average time.
 However times should mostly be mostly deterministic.
+- `batches`: As the `repeats` parameter is already reserved, use this to specify the `repeats` for each test.

 The total number of tests run is then `repeats`*`average`

 All other parameters are the same as for tests, except they can also be a list of the corresponding type.
 The i-th experiment will then use the i-th element of the list (modulo the length of the list if there are more repeats than list items).
-As the `repeats` parameter is already reserved, use `batches` to specify the repeats for the test.

 If the parameter is not a list it will be kept the same for all tests.